38 Household Christmas Carols (1850)

 2. Here, we get a clear indication that the celebration is one of charity.
 Nineteenth-century village schools were typically for teaching the poor children of the community.
 In Jane Eyre, for example, the heroine briefly teaches at such a school.

 3. That is, their body.
-This terminology, "poor earth," refers to how in Genesis, the first human, Adam, was made from dirt.
+This terminology, “poor earth,” refers to how, in the Bible, the first human, Adam, was made from dirt (Gen. 2.7).

 License